Free Things to Do in Lincoln

 Not free, but absolutely worth the small cost.

-Sunday Matinee at the Mary Riepma Ross Media Center $5
+Single-screen matinee at Mary Riepma Ross Media Arts Center $5 before 6 p.m.

 Tips for Free Activities